Steinway Model L Grand Pianos | Medium Size | Big Sound

 Full Sound | Comfortable Size

 The Model L (and Model O) are the largest in the range of Steinway Grand Pianos that are sized to suit the space requirements of a private residence.
 These models are extremely popular with pianists who enjoy owning and experiencing the excellence of a Steinway piano in a manageable size.
 They are also excellent pianos for use in institutional practice rooms and even performance venues.

-Rather interestingly the Model L was pretty much a New York specialty and was not manufactured at the Hamburg Steinway factory.
+The Model L was pretty much a New York specialty and was not manufactured at the Hamburg Steinway factory.
 However, in 1984 and later in 1985, rims, soundboards and plates were shipped to the Hamburg factory from New York where they were completed into finished Model L Grand Pianos.
 This very limited New York/Hamburg run was specially made for the European institutional market.
 The Model L measures 5’10½” in length – a beauty of synergy between size and space.
 This makes it the fifth largest of the seven basic Steinway grand piano sizes.
 Dubbed a ‘baby grand’ and later the more prestigious-sounding name of ‘living room grand’ these pianos are a favorite of many accomplished pianists.
-When properly rebuilt a Model L features a rich, full tone and an action that is responsive and nuanced.
+When properly rebuilt, a Model L features a rich, full tone and an action that is responsive and nuanced.
 Here at the Chupp’s Pianos Rebuilding Facility, we have restored many of these pianos for various private and institutional clients and can ensure that the piano is tailored to your specific playing preferences.

 Steinway Model L Grand Piano Specifications